FAQs

 -

-The Recycling Modernization Act (RMA) passed by the Oregon Legislature requires cities with a population over 4,000 to begin offering curbside recycling by July 1, 2025.
+The Recycling Modernization Act (RMA) passed by the Oregon Legislature requires cities with a population over 4,000 to begin offering curbside recycling.
 This act aims to enhance recycling efforts across Oregon by establishing a comprehensive framework for the collection, sorting, and recycling of materials.

 -